dokka-nandini/chess/README.md

 cyber bullying detection in resume

-integrated face detection and time stamp attendance monitoring system in resume and ask chatgpt vachina 785 bye gn
+integrated face detection tc  and time stamp read attendance monitoring be system in resume happy and ask chatgpt pray

 aroma hotel and portifolio see code in github